Blockchain Domain NFTs

 How to buy .crypto or .zil domain

-If you want to get yourself a domain with suffix .crypto, you can buy a new one from “Unstoppable Domains” or you can trade with existing ones on “opensea.io”.
-At the time of writing the price for new 5+ letters .crypto domain is 80$ but shorter domains can be much more expensive.
+If you want to get yourself a domain with the suffix .crypto, you can buy a new one from “Unstoppable Domains” or you can trade with existing ones on “opensea.io”.
+When writing, the price for new 5+ letters .crypto domain is 80$ but shorter domains can be much more expensive.
 Unstoppable domains also sell .zil domains which are roughly half the price, but they are not on the Ethereum network but rather on the Zilliqa blockchain.
 Bought domain suffixes work for websites and wallets, but Zilliqa has lower fees and on average has faster transaction times.
 The downside of the .zil domain is that not being on the Ethereum network you miss out on a lot more integrations, web3 tools, and marketplaces like opensea.io.
 The great thing about both .crypto and .zil is that once you buy them there are no renewal fees, the domain is yours forever.

 If you want to buy new .crypto or .zil domain names you can use our referral link and get a $10 discount when you register your crypto domain.